Metal Scrap & Recycling Materials Trading License in Dubai: Cost and Requirements

 The documentation required to incorporate under this activity is straightforward by international standards.
 Applicants will typically need to submit passport copies for all shareholders and directors, a business plan, shareholder details and ownership structure, and a No Objection Certificate where an applicant holds existing UAE residency under another sponsor.

 Registration is processed directly through Dubai South Business Hub Free Zone as the issuing authority.
 One of the most commercially significant features of this structure is that 100% foreign ownership is permitted under the UAE's 2021 Companies Law reform, removing the historical requirement for a local partner.
-The licence must be renewed annually, and up-to-date trade documentation should be maintained throughout the licence term.
+The license must be renewed annually, and up-to-date trade documentation should be maintained throughout the license term.

 Compliance with UAE Federal Law on waste management is mandatory.
 Where applicable, approvals from the Ministry of Climate Change and Environment (MOCCAE) may be required for regulated or restricted material categories.